 Generally, that doesn't happen in the construction industry but what if there are some mistakes I am unknowingly making?
 Who will point it out?
 Here come third-party inspection services providing agencies to save the day.

 Third-party inspection agencies are unbiased observers who whatsoever have no stake in the project.
 They provide both developer and contractor with facts backed by IS Standards and inspection methods.
-They understand the client's requirement and aid the contractor in correcting their course of action to comply with the standards of the building code.
+They understand the client's requirement and aid the contractor in correcting their course of action to comply with the standards of the building code, thereby improving quality management.

 What is Third Party Inspection?